parafoxx/OfflineViewer/README.md

 ```

 ### Deploy
-Just install the application on your device with Android Studio.
+Just install the application again on your device with Android Studio.

 In order to host ```map```-files on the FTP server, just copy the files to ```/opt/ohdm/```